idiap/bob/doc/TutorialsPerformance.rst

   HTER: 6.699%

 The output will present the threshold together with the FAR, FRR and HTER on the given set, calculated using such a threshold.
-The relative counts of FA's and FR's are also displayed between parenthesis.
+The relative counts of FAs and FRs are also displayed between parenthesis.

 To evaluate the performance of a new score file with a given threshold, use the application ``apply_threshold.py``: